alcidesrodriguezreyes/weather-app/README.md

 ## Build

-It was build to be executed by only opening the index.html file
+It was build to be executed by only opening the index.html file, to create a new build run `npm run build`

 ## Running unit tests